corentindautreme/corentindautreme.github.io/_posts/2020-12-5-Recreating-The-2021-Eurovision-Logo-Using-Css.md

 title: Recreating the 2021 Eurovision logo using CSS
 ---

 Uh oh. <span class="tooltip-toggle" aria-label="Look at me being all fancy with my és and às.
 And wait until I tell you about clichés!" tabindex="0">Déjà vu</span>.
 Am I seeing double?
 Isn't there a post with the exact same title a little further down?
 Well, almost!
 I indeed wrote a post titled "[Recreating the 2020 Eurovision logo using CSS](../Recreating-The-2020-Eurovision-Logo-Using-Css/)" a few months ago which was about, well, recreating the 2020 Eurovision logo with CSS.
-Following the cancellation of the contest and the rescheduling of an ESC in Rotterdam, the team decided to reword the logo a little bit.
+Following the cancellation of the contest and the rescheduling of an ESC in Rotterdam, the team decided to rework the logo a little bit.
 Which means of course that I had to take care of that one as well.

 <!--more-->